Using Joiner photography to make a screenprinted panorama

 The opportunity to have the print room pretty much to myself throughout the summer and the undivided attention of Caroline Hill, the printmaking technician extraordinaire is a great memory.
 I'm still enthralled by the coast as a rich seam of inspiration for my prints but this is the project that started it all.

-It was displayed alongside a stop motion animation of calshot beach, a section of which can be seen here projected onto plastic sheeting to reflect on the amount of waste which washes up on the beach.
-I also completed a ‘found’ series of transfer prints with graphite which were prints taken from items found along the beach.
+It was displayed alongside the stop motion timelapse, a section of which can be seen above which was projected onto plastic sheeting to reflect on the amount of waste which washes up on the beach.
+I also completed the first of my ongoing series of ‘found’ transfer prints with graphite which were prints taken from items found along the beach.
 The process of documenting and transfer printing then drawing onto them turned them from discarded waste into intriguing objects worthy of contemplation.
 Project blog coming soon.